 The OSHA Outreach Training Program provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.
 This is a voluntary program and does not meet training requirements for any OSHA standards.

-- NEW Construction PowerPoints Available
+- Construction PowerPoints Available

 - Online Outreach Training Program RFP Status